awesoemgaming/Future-RobNPC/README.md

-#FiveM NPC Robbery Script
+# FiveM NPC Robbery Script
 This is a FiveM script that allows players to rob NPCs at gunpoint by aiming a gun at them.
 The script supports multiple frameworks such as qbcore, ESX, standalone, and vRP.

-#Installation
+# Installation
 To use this script, follow the installation steps below:

-Clone this repository to your local machine or download the script files.
+download the Future-RobNPC folder.
-Place the script files in your FiveM resource directory.
+Place the folder in your FiveM resource directory.
 Usage
 To rob an NPC, follow these steps: